Medial Tibial Stress Syndrome

 |Copyright © Nucleus Medical Media, Inc.|

-- Female runners with amenorrhea (absent menstruation) and osteoporosis
+- Amenorrhea (absent menstruation) and osteoporosis in female runners

-- Pronation of feet (feet turn inwards), or other leg or foot abnormalities
+- Flat feet, high arches or other leg or foot abnormalities

 MTSS may cause: